microsoft/SynapseML/website/docs/features/lightgbm/about.md

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
 This procedure requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual it will cause the initialization to deadlock.
-There's a UseBarrierExecutionMode flag, which when activated uses the barrier() stage to block all tasks.
+To avoid this issue, use the `UseBarrierExecutionMode` flag, to use Apache Spark's `barrier()` stage to ensure all tasks execute at the same time.
-The barrier execution mode simplifies the logic to aggregate host:port information across all tasks.
+Barrier execution mode simplifies the logic to aggregate `host:port` information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example:

     val lgbm = new LightGBMClassifier()